 - International programs from the UMD Education Abroad Office

 - Research, clinical, and service opportunities related to the health professions from the Health Professions Advising Office

 - Personal contacts with UM faculty or off-campus researchers

-- Enroll in BSCI279H Catalyst Seminar in the Spring semester of their first year in the ILS program.
-This 1 credit seminar course is strongly recommended and takes each student step-by-step through the process of identifying and finding a research internship.
+- Enroll in BSCI279H Catalyst Seminar in the Spring semester of first year in the ILS program.
+This 1-credit seminar course is strongly recommended and takes each student step-by-step through the process of identifying and finding a research internship.

-- Meet with Dr. Quimby to discuss your research interests and various research options.
+- Schedule an appointment with Dr. Quimby to discuss your research interests and various research options.